 Definition of Stars

 Stars can be understood as the glowing ball, consisting of plasma, clasped together by its gravity.
 Plasma is an intensely-heated state of matter.
-Stars are made up of gases like hydrogen, helium and similar other light elements.
+Stars are made up of gasses like hydrogen, helium and similar other light elements.

 The shine in the stars is due to the nuclear reaction that takes place in their core, as a result of the fusion of hydrogen into helium.
-The nuclear reaction occurring in the stars continuously emit energy in the form of light, in the universe, that helps us to see them and also observe them through radio telescope.
+The nuclear reaction occurring in the stars continuously emit energy in the form of light, in the universe, that helps us to see them and also observe them through a radio telescope.

 One important characteristic of the star is that they twinkle because as the light of star falls on the earth it passes through earth’s atmosphere and as a result of atmospheric refraction, they seem to twinkle.

 The Sun is the closest star to the planet Earth, which is nearly 150 million km away.
-The distance of stars is expressed in light-years, i.e. the distance travelled by light per year.
+The distance of stars is expressed in light-years, i.e. the distance traveled by light per year.
 It seems moving from east to west.

 Definition of Planets

 The term ‘planet’ represents the heavenly objects that revolve around a star, in a definite path, i.e. orbit.
 It is huge enough that is occupies shape of a sphere by its gravity, but not as large to effect nuclear reaction.
-In addition to this, it has cleared other bodies in its neighbouring area.
+In addition to this, it has cleared other bodies in its neighboring area.
 Planets of our solar system, are divided into two parts:

 - Outer Planets: Outer planets are the ones, whose orbit lies external to the asteroid belt.
 Their size is comparatively larger than inner planets and has a ring around them.
-They are made up of gases like hydrogen, helium and so on.
+They are made up of gasses like hydrogen, helium and so on.
 It encompasses, Jupiter, Saturn, Uranus, Neptune.